 Macerich Partnership has entered into an agreement to acquire Valley River Center from the private real estate development and investment company Grosvenor.
 The gross purchase price is \$187.5 million.
+Part of the net proceeds from this offering will be used to pay a portion of the purchase price.
 The return on cost for the initial year of ownership is expected to be 6.6%.
 Closing of this acquisition is expected to be in early February, subject to satisfaction of customary closing conditions.